-Our mural restoration process begins a thorough visual inspection as well as documentation of present conditions and materials.
+Our mural restoration process begins with a thorough visual inspection, along with documentation of present conditions and materials.
 Additionally, we perform a scientific and technical analysis to identify and develop an appropriate treatment plan to clean and restore the mural.

-Following the examination we provide a Treatment Proposal before begin to determine the scope of work.
-The Proposal aims to balance science, art and consider the mural’s history and environment.
+Following the examination we provide a Treatment Proposal to determine the scope of work.
+The Proposal aims to balance science and art, while simultaneously considering the mural’s history and environment.

 Historic Mural in Nevada Finds a New Home

-Our intrepid team took an entire day to remove this mural from the wall in the Nevada Public Safety Building, where it hung for over 40 years.
-It was then covered with silicone paper, rolled onto a giant cardboard cylinder, and stored away in a plastic bag to keep it clean until it can be reinstalled some day.
+Our expert team spent an entire day removing this mural from a wall in the Nevada Public Safety Building, where it had hung for over 40 years.
+It was then covered with silicone paper, rolled onto a giant cardboard cylinder, and stored in a plastic bag to keep it clean for a future re-installation.

 Repairing a Mural at the Sulgrave Regency